douglasgscofield/PacBio-utilities/README.md

 ### `pacbio-util indel-targets`

-Generate indel targets for correction and summaries of their occurrence.
+Generate indel targets for correction.
 Uses [`samtools mpileup`][samtools] for indel detection.
 Targets are written to standard output.

+Targets will only be generated where all read mappings containing an indel agree on the size and sequence of the indel.
+Further criteria for minimum indel fraction, minimum coverage, and maximum indel size may be adjusted via options.

 ~~~~
 pacbio-util indel-targets -f FASTA FILE1.bam [ FILE2.bam ... ]

+OPTIONS

     -f FILE, --fasta FILE    PacBio assembly in Fasta format